Sydney (YSSY)

 c) Assigned a Procedural SID (except ABBEY SID); or

-d) Assigned a Standard Assignable Heading
+d) Assigned the Radar SID with a Standard Assignable Heading

 All other aircraft require a 'Next' call to SY TCU.